DRY NAIL POLISH FAST

 Although many prefer to lick the polish to see if it’s dry, I prefer the smell test . . . smell the polish on your nail right after you polish it.
 This is the aroma of the solvent that needs to evaporate.

 After you have polished all 10 nails, go back and smell nail number one.

 If you still smell the solvent, wait a few minutes before starting the second coat.
 Repeat the smell test before applying the third coat or topcoat.

 Never touch two polished nails together to see if the polish is dry.

 NOW, topcoat over nail art, is the only time where my advice FLIPS.

-You must paint topcoat over nail art very thickly so you are able to smooth out the topcoat WITHOUT letting the brush touch the polish underneath.
+You must paint quick dry topcoat over nail art very thickly so you are able to smooth out the topcoat WITHOUT letting the brush touch the polish underneath.